trugw/TrustedGateway/configservice/README.md

     ```

 ## Limitations / Todos
+* The maximum firewall configuration length supported by ConfigService is currently
+    limited by statically-sized internal buffers.

+* Configuration of the routing rules and IP addresses is not yet possible via the
+    ConfigService web app, but rather statically determined by Nettrug (see
+    `nettrug/pta/config.c`).

 * The client certificate of the master admin is currently hardcoded in `ta/sw_crt_mng.c`
     rather than being dynamically registered and loaded.